 Other countries have signed independent commitments with the US authorities.
 Among them are:

 Recognized Trading & Shipping is an agent of HongJing Resource Co, Ltd. These are receiving facilities located in South Korea.
-RTS specializes in recycling and reprocessing hazardous waste in a manner that has a positive impact on the environment.
-It also provides a pipeline of alloys needed by industries that rely heavily on these alloys.
-Our company has more than 15 years of experience in the transboundary movement of hazardous waste.
+RTS specializes in shipping hazardous waste destined for recycling in a manner that has a positive impact on the environment.
+RTS has more than 15 years of experience in the transboundary movement of hazardous waste.
 We work in compliance with the OECD, the Basel Convention, 40th CFR section text, Chapter 22 (USC), and the German Waste Act.

 The cost of upgrading decreases as technology advances.
 Cost efficiency and MPS are increasingly similar to VPPs.
-For waste that cannot be recovered or is too difficult to recover, the potential value of the waste will be negative.
-It will depend almost entirely on costs as there is no revenue.
 These treatment costs will be strongly influenced by existing waste management regulations and taxes.
 The more stringent the environmental regulations, the higher the treatment costs will be.
 This argument is of course only valid in the short term.
 This is because, in theory, in the long term companies adapt by adopting more environmentally friendly behaviors and technologies.

 The potential value of the waste will be at the center of waste export or import decisions.
 To maximize the potential value of their waste, agents may decide to export and sell the waste in countries with lower treatment costs and higher demand.
 China and India are examples of primary importer countries with lower treatment costs and higher demand.
 Conversely, the economy and world trade strongly influence the potential value of waste, through an overall demand effect and through the price of raw and secondary materials in terms of import/export.